chaudilip/TypeScript-List/README.md

 # TypeScript-List
-creating a to-do app with only typescript🦖
+creating a to-do app with only typescript🌟